 Safety + Survival = Security

-As part of the infant swimming lessons that we provide we also include education and training for the parents.
 Our baby swimming classes will have a lasting impact on you and your child’s well-being and life around the water.

-Swimming reflex goes away after 4-6 months!
+The Swimming reflex goes away after 4-6 months!

 Studies show that the epiglottis closes over the larynx when water is accidentally drawn into a child’s mouth.
 The autonomic spasm forces the glottis to close, thus producing a tight seal and preventing water inhalation into the lungs.
 The child usually coughs to move the water out of the throat.
-This reflex is often referred to as the “gag reflex.”

-Baby Swimming Lesson Private, Semi-Private or Group (Ages 8 weeks old-3 year olds)
+Baby Swimming Lessons: Private, Semi-Private, or Group

 How We Conduct Our Swim Lessons